SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 <img src="img/CPL166_003.png" alt="exercise1" width="50%">
 <br><br>

-Now that we have an empty application project, we can add our first module which will contain the database part of the application.
+Now that we have an empty application project, we can add our first module which will contain the database content of the application.
 This module can be created by right-clicking on the project folder in the workspace (name `CPL166MTA`) and selecting "New" -> "SAP HANA Database Module".
 You might need to click on 'More...' to see this option.

 <img src="img/CPL166_004.png" alt="exercise1" width="50%">
   <br><br>

 In the dialog enter the name of the module `cpl166db`.
 In the next wizard step make sure to select HANA Database Version 2.0 SPS00!
 This is required because there is no newer Version available in the Cloud Foundry Trial yet.
+Click on "Finish".

 <img src="img/CPL166_006.png" alt="exercise1" width="70%">
 <br>